sgoedecke/farmers-market-cpp/README.md

 ## Todo

-* Turn structs into classes with header files - make code more idiomatic
+[ ] Turn structs into classes with header files - make code more idiomatic [X] Add the ability to plant crops
-* Add the ability to plant crops
+[X] Add music and sound effects
-* Add a day/night cycle
+[ ] Add a day/night cycle
-* Add an inventory with multiple tools: watering/harvesting/clearing land
+[X] Add an inventory with multiple tools: watering/harvesting/clearing land [ ] Add text popups to explain stuff
-* Add text popups to explain stuff
+[ ] Add a splash screen